oktadev/okta-microprofile-graphql-example/README.md

-# MicroProfile REST API with JWT Auth
+# MicroProfile GraphQL API Example

 This repository shows how to create a GrapQL API with MicroProfile and use JWT for authentication.
 Please read [How to GraphQL with MicroProfile][blog-post] to see how this example was created.